opendaylight/releng-builder/docs/jenkins.rst

       </tr>
       <tr>
         <td colspan="4">
-          A CentOS 7 build minion.
-This system has OpenJDK 1.7 (Java7) and OpenJDK 1.8 (Java8) installed on it along with all the other components and libraries needed for building any current OpenDaylight project.
+          CentOS 7 build minion configured with OpenJDK 1.7 (Java7) and OpenJDK 1.8 (Java8) along with all the other components and libraries needed for building any current OpenDaylight project.
 This is the label that is used for all basic verify, merge and daily builds for projects.
         </td>
       </tr>